- User Since

 OK, while I'll be awaiting for anyone to possibly answer my last T5593 'Sat, Sep 18, 6:29 PM' question, just for sake of completeness I've also been able to check that inside registry (HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Gpg4win\kleopatra\Capabilities) Kleopatra icon has correct expected value so ApplicationIcon (REG_SZ) = 'C:\Program Files (x86)\Gpg4win\bin\kleopatra.exe,0' (N.B. preceding text string into registry is obviously unquoted ). ;-D

-OK, while I'll be awaiting for anyone to possibly answer my last 'Sat, Sep 18, 6:29 PM' question, just for sake of completeness I've also been able to check that inside registry (HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Gpg4win\kleopatra\Capabilities) Kleopatra icon has correct value so ApplicationIcon (REG_SZ) = 'C:\Program Files (x86)\Gpg4win\bin\kleopatra.exe,0' (N.B. preceding text string is unquoted into registry). ;-D
+OK, while I'll be awaiting for anyone to possibly answer my last 'Sat, Sep 18, 6:29 PM' question that I decided to re-update today, just for sake of completeness I've also been able to check more inside registry but details will only go inside T5605 since only pertinent there ;-D

-Because of T3458 and other references to PATH I found in the past (see past references I added into this bug), am I right to assume that under normal conditions (so with no PATH related errors like 'PATH env variable too big' I reported here) after proper end of 'gpg4win-3.1.16.exe' installation only following (unquoted) path string 'C:\Program Files (x86)\Gpg4win\bin;' would have been added at beginning of PATH system environment variable ?
+Because of T3458 and other references to PATH I found in the past (see past references I added previously into this bug), could anyone please be so kind to confirm me if am I right to assume that under normal conditions (so with no PATH related errors like 'PATH env variable too big' I reported here) after proper end of 'gpg4win-3.1.16.exe' installation only following (unquoted) path string 'C:\Program Files (x86)\Gpg4win\bin;' would have been added at beginning of PATH system environment variable ?

-Woops, I also forgot to say that only Kleopatra icon I found on my desktop as this problem.
+Woops, I also forgot to say that only Kleopatra icon I found on my desktop has this problem.
 Original folder path of Kleopatra.lnk shortcut I have on my Desktop is C:\Users\Public\Desktop.

 While 'Kleopatra.lnk_' I uploaded after renaming its extension as 'lnk_' was just another copy of it I temporarily put on my own Desktop only for uploading.

-My apologies for further delay before providing this bitmap example (because of no specific site info about best browser to use I had to switch from IE11 to MSEdge and then manually import cookies needed for this site :-(( )
+My apologies for further delay before also providing this screenshot bitmap of error found (because of initially not finding specific site info about best browser to use and not seeing 'cloud symbol' (many thanks werner :-D ) I obviously had to switch from IE11 to MSEdge and then also manually import proper cookies needed for this site :-(( )